nouriach/nouriach/README.md

 ---
 ### 🔭 Software Engineer @ [xDesign](https://xdesign.com/about-us)
 ##### _October 2023 - Present_
 xDesign is an award-winning agency that helps clients unleash their potential through digital strategy, product design, engineering, cloud, and managed services.
-See how they have partnered with brands like Tesco Bank, FanDuel, and Yorkshire Building Society.
+They have partnered with brands like Tesco Bank, FanDuel, and Yorkshire Building Society.

 I'm currently working as a fully remote .NET Engineer.
 As well as working on client projects I write for our tech publication on Medium: [The Tech Collective](https://medium.com/the-tech-collective).